 - Keep the school and school grounds litter free and in good repair.
 All food and drinks will be consumed in the cafeteria or other designated lunch areas.
-Fast-food purchased outside of school is not to be brought into the building.
 Water may be consumed in classrooms with the permission of the teacher.
 Clean-up after yourself.
 Keep desks, walls, lockers and other property, damage free.
 Be sure to report damage and the abuse of school property. - Access/Use technology appropriately.
 When online, access legitimate content, avoid hacking and illegal downloading, and obey copyright restrictions, including appropriately citing your work to avoid plagiarism issues.